jwallnoefer/requsim/README.md

 but it is not intended to:
   * Develop code that directly interacts with future quantum hardware.
   * In detail, model effects at the physical layer and some aspects of link layer protocols.
-(However,they can be incorporated indirectly via quantum channels and probability distributions.)
+(However, they can be incorporated indirectly via quantum channels and probability distributions.)
   * Simulate huge networks with 1000s of parties.